SQream/sqream_docs/guides/operations/sqream_studio.rst

 The Editor includes the following system query types:

 * **Catalog queries** - used for analyzing table compression rates, users and permissions, etc.
-* **Admin queries** - queries related to available  (describe the functionality in a general way).
-Queries useful for SQream database management:
+* **Admin queries** - queries related to available queries useful for SQream database management.

-verage chunk size and rows per table
-Table size and compression ratio
-Users and permissions
-Physical storage tables files size
-Show server status

 Clicking an item pastes the query into the Statement pane.